haptork/CsaranshDB/progress.md

 - Fix classification hdb points.
 - Fix outline texts, short / long.
 - python cdb-validate-multiple.py cascadesdb/W/ cascadesdb/W/ 0 1 cascadesdb/W/*xml

+## 17th Sep:

+WIP:

+- ~~Adding Fcc processing. ~~
+- ~~Unit testcases for Fcc processing. ~~

+TODO:

+- Testing fcc on CascadesDb data.

+## 20th Sep:

+WIP:

+- ~~Tested Fcc on CascadedDb data.~~
+- Begin with ebgl visualizations.

+## 21st Sep:

+WIP:

+- Improving defect morphology information.
+  - Components:
+    - Add direction info for each atom.
+    - Add component morphologies and their attributes separately.
+    - add components and indices for each atom for bounding-box etc.
+    - !Form a name by combining them.
+    - !di-interstitial as three atoms sharing a site.
+    - !distinction between tripod and hexagon/rings.

+- Adding morphology visualizations.
+  - atoms have color from direction/type-atom-1,atom-2, vac or morphology of component type.
+  - Add point defects as is.
+(MeshInstance)
+    - On mouse over show size, sia/vac, morphology and properties etc.
+  - Add small components (size four or less) with 2d blobs representing their morphology and direction.
+Color may also represent the direction of burgers vector or majority dumbbells or linear combination of all dumbbells in the component.
+Bounding box of bigger clusters may have more opacity value.
+    - On mouse over highlight the defect, show size, sia/vac, morphology and properties, with %ge of each component  in the defect etc.
+  - Add big components with buffergeometry.
+    - On mouse over highlight the defect, show size, sia/vac, morphology and properties, with %ge of each component  in the defect etc.
+  - Add lines for each dumbbell pair, either all white or color representing orientation.
+  - Different type of atoms (in an alloy) can have different glyphs.

+TODO:

+- Replace subcascade mesh visualization with convex hull / bounding-box from webgl.
+- Add svg save to threejs and plotly plots.

+- lineFeat have points and orient for each line, this data can be used for m-viz.
+- box center , origin and dimensions in database (viewfields) for rendering of coordinates.

+## 23rd Sep:

+WIP:

+- Working on getting buffer geometry in react-three-fiber with opacity value.
+  - TODO: create a issue and pull request on react-three-fiber for:
+    1. Static rendering of points.
+    2. Opacity value for points.

+## 24th Sep:

+WIP:

+- Add line direction for single dumbbells and other sia non-clusters in viewfields.
 -

+## 24th Sep:

+WIP:

+- Adding dislocation components to viz with bounding box.
+- Adding ring components to viz with bounding sphere.
+Later separate tetrahedron, hexagon and sphere.
+- Adding # components to viz with bounding distorted mesh.
+- Adding vacancy clusters with bounding cylinder of color mustard/yellow?
+- Adding lines to components.
+- Adding lines to sia point defects.
+- click and highlight information and change of opacity.
+- simulation wireframe box and camera setting.
+- axis helper.
+- buttons for configuration: if needed.
+- buttons for configuration: if needed.

+TODO:

+- Work for alloys.
+- buttons for show/hide meshes, camera perspective/orthographic.

+## 25th Sep:

+WIP:

+- Add dislocation component sias and vacancies as one buffer-geometry.

+## 26th Sep:

+WIP:

+-

+TODO:
+- Adding vacancy clusters with bounding cylinder of color mustard/yellow?
+- simulation wireframe box and camera setting.
+- Sia atoms colors according to orientation.
+- click and highlight information for components.
+  - %ge composition etc.
+- simulation wireframe box and camera setting.
+- axis helper.
+- buttons for configuration: if needed.
+- buttons for configuration: if needed.

+## 27th Sep:

+WIP:

+- Add -1 as a special case for dumbbells or crowdions.
+- These will have two more numbers for the color.
+- check box dimensions and minimum value in the json.
+- add %ge contribution in number of defect and other information for components.

+- using the above add simulation wireframe, camera settings, axis helper, on click info.
+- check if it is easy to add lines.

+TODO:

+- Add points from 'subline' of main line if not already adding those.
+- Call makeLatticeGroups only once for each cascade.
+Currently it is being called for each clusterId.